nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/other-upgrade-scenarios/upgrading-a-sharded-environment.md

 ## Add Configurations Before the Data Upgrade

 In addition to other configurations, you will need to set more properties to migrate your shards to virtual instances for your data upgrade.
-See [Configuring the Data Upgrade Tool](./configuring-the-data-upgrade-tool.md) for more information on other configurations.
+See the [Upgrade Tool Reference](../reference/upgrade-tool-reference.md) for more information on other configurations.

 Here is how to configure the upgrade to migrate from sharding:

 1. Copy all of the shard JDBC connection properties from `portal-ext.properties` to`portal-upgrade-database.properties`.
 For example, JDBC connections for a default shard and two non-default shards might look like this:

     ```properties
-    jdbc.default.driverClassName=com.mysql.jdbc.Driver
+    jdbc.default.driverClassName=com.mysql.cj.jdbc.Driver
     jdbc.default.url=jdbc:mysql://database-server/lportal?characterEncoding=UTF-8&dontTrackOpenResources=true&holdResultsOpenOverStatementClose=true&useFastDateParsing=false&useUnicode=true
     jdbc.default.username=
     jdbc.default.password=

-    jdbc.one.driverClassName=com.mysql.jdbc.Driver
+    jdbc.one.driverClassName=com.mysql.cj.jdbc.Driver
     jdbc.one.url=jdbc:mysql://database-server/lportal_one?characterEncoding=UTF-8&dontTrackOpenResources=true&holdResultsOpenOverStatementClose=true&useFastDateParsing=false&useUnicode=true
     jdbc.one.username=
     jdbc.one.password=

-    jdbc.two.driverClassName=com.mysql.jdbc.Driver
+    jdbc.two.driverClassName=com.mysql.cj.jdbc.Driver
     jdbc.two.url=jdbc:mysql://database-server/lportal_two?characterEncoding=UTF-8&dontTrackOpenResources=true&holdResultsOpenOverStatementClose=true&useFastDateParsing=false&useUnicode=true
     jdbc.two.username=
     jdbc.two.password=
     ```

-1. Set the JDBC *default* connection properties in each server's `portal-upgrade-database.properties` to specify the associated shard.
+1. Set the JDBC _default_ connection properties in each server's `portal-upgrade-database.properties` to specify the associated shard.

     * Add the original JDBC properties for the respective non-default shard database.
 For example, shard `one`'s original properties might start with `jdbc.one`:

     ```properties
-    jdbc.one.driverClassName=com.mysql.jdbc.Driver
+    jdbc.one.driverClassName=com.mysql.cj.jdbc.Driver
     jdbc.one.url=jdbc:mysql://database-server/lportal_one?characterEncoding=UTF-8&dontTrackOpenResources=true&holdResultsOpenOverStatementClose=true&useFastDateParsing=false&useUnicode=true
     jdbc.one.username=
     jdbc.one.password=